Below you’ll find excerpts from articles written by our staff, that are published each month in the Parent Express.

 Eco-friendly Gardening, August 2015

 As you enjoy your garden in all its glory and bounty this month, we’d like to share with you an eco-friendly gardening technique.
 Let’s create and celebrate an ecosystem in your garden!
 This approach will provide you with opportunities for observations of the beauty and mystery of nature.
-For a happy garden you want a healthy ecosystem.
+For a happy garden you want a healthy ecosystem which is good for everyone’s health and peace of mind, as the use of supplements as kratom capsules and other relaxation therapies.
 View the full article HERE!

 It’s a Bat!
 July 2015